Understand Your Purpose

 Woah there, I haven’t even started writing and you’re already talking about my “readers”!

-Imagine watching a rom-com where everything is going normally but in the final act of the movie, it turns into a high intensity action sequence.
-Or imagine watching the trailer for a supposedly gore-tastic horror movie but the actual movie plays out more like an episode of My Little Pony.
-It’s like setting up your audience for one movie but giving them another.
+Imagine watching a romantic drama where everything is going normally but in the final act of the movie, it suddenly turns into a high intensity action movie.
+Or imagine watching the trailer for a supposedly gore-tastic horror movie but the actual movie plays out more like an episode of a family friendly kids show.
+It’s like setting up your audience for one experience but giving them another.

 But wait, my book doesn’t have a purpose, it’s for everyone!